List on Bids44 →

 Essential Checks

-2. Verify cooling performance: After 15 minutes, place your hand near the indoor unit’s vent.
-The air should be consistently cold.
-If possible, use a thermometer to check the room temperature drop.
+2. Verify cooling performance: Let the AC run for at least 15-20 minutes on its coldest setting.
+Place your hand at the indoor unit’s vent—the air should be consistently cold and strong.
+If possible, use a thermometer to check the temperature drop.

 Insider Checks